kubestellar/kubestellar/docs/content/Coding Milestones/PoC2023q1/commands.md

 ## Install kcp and its kubectl plugins

-This script is directly available at [https://github.com/kcp-dev/edge-mc/blob/main/bootstrap/install-kubestellar.sh](https://github.com/kcp-dev/edge-mc/blob/main/bootstrap/install-kcp-with-plugins.sh) and does the following things.
+This script is directly available at [https://github.com/kcp-dev/edge-mc/blob/{{ config.ks_branch }}/bootstrap/install-kubestellar.sh](https://github.com/kcp-dev/edge-mc/blob/{{ config.ks_branch }}/bootstrap/install-kcp-with-plugins.sh)and does the following things.

 - Fetch and install the `kcp` server executable.
 - Fetch and install the kubectl plugins of kcp.